MarkLee7916/Final-Year-Project-Documentation/index.md

 `ng component "module-name"/"component-name"`

 which would place the component in the newly created modules folder.
-They would then have to set up the routes in the routing-module file of the newly created module, routing they're URL of choice to the new component they created.
+They would then have to set up the routes in the routing-module file of the newly created module, routing their URL of choice to the new component they have created.
 An example of how to do this can be found in any of the routing-module files for the algorithm modules.

+## General architecture - Dropdowns

+To made adding new options easy, options for the UI are driven by dropdowns.
+This also helps keeps the UI consistent, making it easy for the user to find what they need by scanning through the menu.
+There is a dropdown component in the shared module that takes several arguments.
+The first argument is a list of strings that correspond to items in the dropdown menu, where each string is the option the user can see.
+The second argument is the current item being displayed, which should be tied to a piece of state in the parent component.
+This should also be a member of the list of strings.
+Here are some screenshots as an example of how this is done.